top of page

 - Provide protection to other neighborhoods from incompatible housing types (Ag Shacks, etc.).

 Ag Shacks and the like will ONLY be allowed in Middle Housing zones.
-In other words, it should effectively prevent the tear-down of existing single family homes and replacement with built-to-rent structures
+In other words, it should effectively prevent the tear-down of existing single family homes and replacement with built-to-rent structures in designated residential neighborhoods.

 However, multi-unit structures will be allowed on a single lot, including up to EIGHT-plexes, depending on lot size and other factors.
 In other words, Middle Housing zones will likely evolve into new, much higher-density student housing.
 This, of course, is the real intent.